-Join Scott Hargis for an in-depth discussion in this video Photographing a great room in 1 minute, part of Learn Real Estate Photography: The Basics.
+Join Scott Hargis for an in-depth discussion in this video Photographing a great room in 1 minute, part of Learning Real Estate Photography.

 - So now we come to the fun stuff, which in this house is right here, this big, dining, living, family room space that when we did the walk-through I was a little confused by.
 It's a slightly awkward layout.
 The living room stuff is all kind of set up against this wall over here, and I already have that shot, kind of connecting the dining room table with that.
 But now we want to shoot all of this, which is definitely the best photo in the house.
 There's this big bank of windows looking out onto this great deck.